MARUMDRS/nginx_agent/README.md

       - "3000:3000"
 ```

-And receive a reverse proxy config
+And get a matching proxy config automatically.

+---

+##  Smart Prompting & Search

+- Prompts generated with detailed context-aware options
+- Search hint is extracted from the menu choice
+- Real docs fetched from DuckDuckGo and nginx.org
+- Uses cache in `.cache/` folder for repeat performance

 ---